BA Hons (Nottingham), MSt, (Oxford), DPhil (Oxford)

 Koichi Samuels: Performing Ability: Exploring the individual and social outcomes of inclusive music-making through assistive technologies

-PhDs Completed in last five years (First Supervisor)
+PhDs Completed (First Supervisor)

 Theodore Konkouris (2013) Heroes, Gunpowder, Cassettes and Tape Recorders: Production, Distribution and Transmission of a Musical Tradition in Mali West Africa